torokernel/torokernel/README.md

 # Toro Kernel ![build passing](https://api.travis-ci.org/torokernel/torokernel.svg?branch=master)
 ## Introduction
 Toro is a kernel dedicated to run a single application.
 The kernel compiles together with the user application and this results in a binary that user can run on top of a hypervisor, e.g., KVM, Xen, VirtualBox, or baremetal.
 To know more about Toro, visit the [blog](http://www.torokernel.io) and the [wiki](https://github.com/MatiasVara/torokernel/wiki).
-Currently Toro is focus on microVM technologies like QEMU microvm or Firecracker, and on the devices virtio-fs for filesystem and virtio-vsocket for networking.
+In the repository, the tag ToroKernel points to last commit for the ToroKernel project.
+Since this tag, the project focuses on microVM technologies like QEMU microvm or Firecracker, and on the devices virtio-fs for filesystem and virtio-vsocket for networking.

 ## Features
 * Support x86-64 architecture